 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
-The list below explains examples of cookies we may use and why.
+Cookies may be used for:

 Note that most web browsers allow you to modify your preferences to notify you when a cookie is set, or to reject all cookies.
 This will mean that certain areas of a website will not function correctly.

-We may embed videos from the YouTube channel using YouTube’s privacy-enhanced mode.
+We may embed videos from The Watermill's YouTube channel using YouTube’s privacy-enhanced mode.
 This mode may set cookies on your computer once you click on the YouTube video player, but YouTube will not store personally-identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.
-To find out more please visit YouTube’s embedding videos information page here
+To find out more, please visit YouTube’s embedding videos information page here